swiftlang/swift-testing/Documentation/Proposals/NNNN-public-issues-api.md

 semantically-incorrect value of nil if you access it from a detached task.
 This will be defined in a future proposal.

-A future direction is to remove all of the `@_spi(ForToolsIntegrationOnly)` annotations.
-This would allow third party tools to integrate with Swift Testing regardless of the distribution method they use.
-This was left out to keep this proposal small & focused, but the same rationale behind making the `Issue` initializer public and available everywhere applies to removing the `@_spi(ForToolsIntegrationOnly)` annotation from everything.

 ## Alternatives considered

-One potential approach is to extend or provide overloads to `Issue.report` that allows developers to specify every property on an `Issue`.
-However, this is undesirable from a maintenance point of view: every time a property is added to or removed from `Issue`, we would similarly have to update `Issue.report`.
+One potential approach is to extend or provide overloads to `Issue.record` that allows developers to specify every property on an `Issue`.
+However, this is undesirable from a maintenance point of view: every time a property is added to or removed from `Issue`, we would similarly have to update `Issue.record`.
 While trivial, having that extra source of truth is mildly annoying.

 Another approach discussed in